Zeryuix/AllEpitaProjects/README.md

 ## Piscine (C)
 The "piscine" is a period of two weeks at my school where you work from 7/8 AM to midnight every day during two weeks with different projects and exercises to do.
-We use the C language during this period.
+We used the C language during this period.

 ### Fnmatch (C)
-Fnmatch is a project during the piscine where you have to reprogram the a simplified version of the fnmatch(3) command (man 3 fnmatch on a linux shell for more informations) and you have approximately 26 hours to do it (bed time exluded 😎).
+Fnmatch is a project during the piscine where you have to reprogram the a simplified version of the fnmatch(3) command and you have approximately 26 hours to do it (bed time exluded 😎).

 ### Tinyprintf (C)
 Tinyprintf is a very short project (8 hours) where you have to reprogram a simplified version of the printf(3) command (man 3 printf) with variable expansion (%d for example)